Here is how some of our brands are doing their bit for the world:

 For the Future

-Patagonia are looking beyond plastic bottles from commodity recyclers to the next generation of potential recycled materials.
-One option could be recycled ocean plastics.
+Patagonia are looking beyond plastic bottles to the next generation of potential recycled materials.
 Long-term, Patagonia are looking into chemical-recycling technologies that might allow them to reuse recycled garments and get Patagonia closer to a “circular” manufacturing process.

 As a children's clothing manufacturer Mikk-Line have a large responsibility towards children and the environment.
 That’s why Mikk Line have decided to make environmentally friendly rainwear made from recycled plastic bottles.
 By using recycled plastic, when producing rainwear, 80% less energy is used in comparison to rainwear made of polyester and oil.

-In 2020, Teva transitioned 100% of their iconic straps to traceable verifiable recycled plastic using REPREVE® yarn.
-Since then, Teva have diverted 24 million plastic bottles from landfills and put them to better use.
+In 2020, Teva transitioned 100% of their iconic straps to traceable verifiable recycled plastic using REPREVE®, a yarn created from recycled plastic bottles.
+Since then, Teva have diverted 24 million bottles from landfills and put them to better use.

 Strap into freedom

 Teva have transformed plastic waste into Teva webbing.
-The cleaned and prepped pellets are then spun into yarn, and that yarn gets woven into the ultra-strong webbing in our footwear.
+The cleaned and prepped pellets are then spun into yarn, and that yarn gets woven into the ultra-strong webbing in their footwear.